 I know what you’re thinking, “For someone who hates making jam so much, you certainly do make a lot of it.”
 Tell me about it!
 Luckily for me, this year I have had a lot of help from a couple of fellow jam loving friends, which has made the process infinitely more tolerable.
 Last year this blueberry jam walked away with a blue ribbon at the Oregon State Fair, and rightfully so (if I do say so myself).
 It is lightly spiced, but only just enough to really enhance the blueberry flavor.
 I start by crushing the berries with a potato masher, which I think really does give the jam just the right texture.
-For four cups of crushed blueberries I add one third of a cup of freshly squeezed lemon juice, one packet of powdered fruit pectin, four cups of sugar, a scant teaspoon of ground ginger, a large pinch each of ground cinnamon and nutmeg, and I then process the jam according to the standard Ball® canning procedure.
-It is tart, sweet, spicy, and full of great flavor.
-Perfect on toast or scones, or as a swirl in vanilla ice cream.
-It really is a winner.
+For four cups of crushed blueberries I add a scant one third of a cup of freshly squeezed lemon juice, one packet of powdered fruit pectin (I always use SURE-JELL), four cups of sugar, a scant teaspoon of ground ginger, a large pinch each of ground cinnamon and nutmeg, and then process the jam according to the standard Ball® canning procedure.
+It is tart, sweet, and complex, with just enough spice to make them think “Mmmm… what IS that?”.
+Perfect on toast or scones or muffins, or as a swirl in vanilla ice cream, Greek yogurt, or oatmeal.
+It really is a winner every time.
 Enjoy!